collective/collective.cdn.core/collective/cdn/core/README.txt

 Known Issues
 ==============
-Serving javascripts resources from a server not on the same domain as the main site could break some Plone features as this would fail the same origin policy for javascript [#]_.
+Serving javascripts resources from a server not on the same domain as
+the main site could break some Plone features as this would fail the `same origin policy for javascript <https://developer.mozilla.org/en/Same_origin_policy_for_JavaScript>`_.

 Serving images from CDN still is considered a experimental feature as it only supports images which are referenced through the *tag* method